John Timpson: Honours

-Death
+Personal life

+Timpson married Muriel Patricia Whale in 1951, and they had two sons.

-John Timpson died in King's Lynn, Norfolk, on 19 November 2005 and was buried at his parish church of St Peter's Weasenham.
-He was survived by his wife and son, although his second son Nick had predeceased him by only five weeks.
-A memorial service was held on 22 February 2006, when family, friends and colleagues gathered at Norwich Cathedral to celebrate his long and productive life and career.
+He died in King's Lynn, Norfolk, on 19 November 2005 and was buried at his parish church, St Peter's, Weasenham.
+He was survived by his wife and older son, Jeremy.
+His second son, Nick, had died five weeks before him.
+A memorial service was held at Norwich Cathedral on 22 February 2006, when family, friends, and colleagues gathered to celebrate his long and productive life and career.
 The speakers included the Director of BBC Radio and Music, Jenny Abramsky.